Free-breathing and ungated cardiac cine using navigator-less spiral SToRM

-Our experiments in Fig. \ref{fig8} show that the proposed scheme provides less-blurred reconstructions compared to XD-GRASP.
+Our experiments in Fig. \ref{fig5} show that the proposed scheme provides less-blurred reconstructions compared to XD-GRASP.
 As discussed previously, XD-GRASP relies on binning each image to appropriate cardiac/respiratory phases.
-We note that the time spent by the heart in all of the cardiac/respiratory phases is not equal, with some phases (e.g. mid-systolic and inspiration phases ) having significantly fewer spokes than others.
+We note that the time duration of heart in all of the cardiac/respiratory phases is not equal, with some phases (e.g. mid-systolic and inspiration phases ) having significantly fewer spokes than others.
 The recovery of these images from a few k-space points is significantly more challenging in XD-GRASP, which results in the residual blurring.
 By contrast, the SToRM strategy relies on a soft-gating strategy with no explicit binning.
-Our experiments in Fig.\ref{fig8} and \ref{fig9} show that this approach is more robust to residual blurring and estimation of functional parameters in such settings.
-The SToRM: Self-Nav and the proposed method follow the breath-held area curve.
-The XD-GRASP segmentations are observed to slightly over-estimate the area in systole, while it under estimates the area in diastole.
-In addition, we observe that XD-GRASP underestimates the rapid motion of the heart during the mid-systolic phases.
-Similar results were observed by Poddar et al. \cite{sunritatci}.
+Our experiments in Fig. \ref{fig5} show that this approach is more robust to residual blurring.

-Our quantitative and qualitative experiments show that the SToRM:Iterative scheme provides reconstructions that are comparable in quality to SToRM:Self-Nav.
-Note that both methods rely on a kernel low-rank scheme.
-The only difference is that the SToRM:Iterative scheme does not require explicit k-space navigators to estimate the manifold Laplacian.
-This approach is facilitated by the use of spiral acquisitions, which acquire the k-space center regions with higher sampling density, and kernel low-rank regularization.
-We also note that the direct estimation of the Laplacian matrix from the k-space center using SENSE, followed by kernel low-rank regularization (SToRM:SENSE) provides poor reconstructions.
-This shows the benefit of coupling reconstruction and kernel low-rank regularization.
+Our quantitative and qualitative experiments show that the SToRM:Two-Step scheme provides reconstructions that are marginally better in quality than SToRM:Self-Nav in the simulation settings.
+While both methods rely on the kernel low-rank algorithm, SToRM:Two-Step scheme does not require specialized k-space navigators to estimate the manifold Laplacian.
+The major benefit of this scheme is its application to golden angle radial or spiral sequences already in place on several scanners.
+In this work, we have not compared the two approaches on experimental MR data.
+Specifically, the experimental spiral data was acquired without any navigators, which makes it difficult to realize SToRM:Self-Nav.
+Thus, based on the current experiments, we cannot conclude that SToRM: Two-Step is superior to SToRM: Self-Nav; we plan to pursue these comparisons in our future work.

-The studies in this preliminary work to demonstrate the iterative algorithm were restricted to single slices.
-To further investigate the ventricular volumes in the respiration states, whole heart studies and clinical validation will be the focus of our future work.